valentino1597/TicTacToe-Flutter-VO/READ_ME.md

 ### Data Storage
 - Local storage using SharedPreferences (due to Firestore billing requirements)
 - Persistent score tracking across sessions
-- Leaderboard sorted by wins and win rate
+- Leaderboard sorted by wins and win rate with a Top3.

 ## 🧪 Testing

 The application has been tested for:
-- ✅ User registration with various inputs
+- User registration with various inputs
-- ✅ Login with correct/incorrect credentials
+- Login with correct/incorrect credentials
-- ✅ Game win conditions (all 8 patterns)
+- Game win conditions (all 8 patterns)
-- ✅ Draw condition
+- Draw condition
-- ✅ Score persistence after app restart
+- Score persistence after app restart
-- ✅ Leaderboard sorting accuracy
+- Leaderboard sorting accuracy

 ## 🚧 Limitations & Future Improvements